moviepilot/sheldon_compactor/README.md

 Caveats
 -------

-No tests.
+Almost no tests.
 Written in an emergency.
 Turned out to work quite nicely.

 Released so you may use it in case you need something like this.